 Facial paralysis, or the loss of muscle tone on one half of the face, has significant functional, aesthetic, and emotional consequences.
 To address this, there are many treatments to improve eating, breathing, eye protection, and symmetry of the face.
 Improvement of the function and appearance of the face can have a profound impact on the patient’s psyche.
 If you have facial paralysis, Dr. Kulbersh will work hard to improve your quality of life.

 Facial paralysis is a very complicated condition and should only be treated by an expert.
-Doctors who do not have extensive knowledge in facial paralysis can misdiagnose the cause of the paralysis, which may be detrimental to a patient.
-Dr. Kulbersh was trained under one of the country’s premiere facial paralysis surgeons, has a distinctive insight into facial nerve function and facial aesthetics, and has authored numerous book chapters on the subject.
+Doctors who do not have extensive knowledge of facial paralysis can misdiagnose the cause of the paralysis, which may be detrimental to a patient.
+Dr. Kulbersh was trained under one of the country’s premier facial paralysis surgeons, has a distinctive insight into facial nerve function and facial aesthetics, and has authored numerous book chapters on the subject.
 This knowledge provides his patients with customized facial paralysis treatment options.

 What is Facial Paralysis?